certat/citrix-logchecker/README.md

 # Requirements

-The script needs Net::CIDR and Net::Patricia which might not be installed on all Linux servers.
+The script needs Net::CIDR and Net::Patricia (you want to use the -p feature) which might not be installed on all Linux servers.
 On Debian-based systems, use

         sudo apt install libnet-cidr-perl libnet-patricia-perl

 to install them.

 A file with the global routing table as of 2023-10-27 is included in this repo.
 It needs to be decompressed.

+The logline prefixes can vary between different systems / log daemons.
+You might need to adapt the code at line ~110, by commenting / uncommenting adapting the patterns for timestamps.

 # Background and Algorithm